NFL Playoffs 2017: Bold Predictions For Conference Championships

 We are down to the final four teams in the 2017 NFL Playoffs.
-Just to spice things up to ultimate levels, four of the best quarterbacks in the game will be taking the field when the AFC and NFC championships go down.
+Just to spice things up to the ultimate level, four of the best quarterbacks in the game will be taking the field when the AFC and NFC championships go down.

 Tom Brady.
 Aaron Rodgers.
-Ben Roethlisberger.
-Matt Ryan.
+Ben Roethlisberger. and Matt Ryan.
 Does it get any better than that?
 The NFL being a quarterback league, fans couldn’t have asked for better matchups.
 For the record, Ryan, Rodgers, and Brady are all in the running for NFL MVP.
 Of course, Roethlisberger is one of the best signal-callers in the game, and he has two Super Bowl victories to prove it.

 In the AFC Championship game, the New England Patriots will host the Pittsburgh Steelers.
 In the NFC Championship game, the Green Bay Packers and Atlanta Falcons will duke it out.
 The best part?
 All four teams are on fire.